 How to Divide Trillium

 Trillium spread by underground runners so they can become a dense mat of plants in your garden that need to be divided.
 Trillium do not like to be disturbed so this is a delicate operation.
 In the spring, mark where your plants are that you want to divide.
 In the late summer when the rhizomes are dormant, carefully dig them up.
-You can divide them by gently pulling the apart with your hands.
-Then replant them 2 to 3 inches deep and 6 to 12 inches apart.
+You can divide them by gently pulling them apart with your hands.
+Then replant the rhizomes 2 to 3 inches deep and 6 to 12 inches apart.

 How to Grow Trillium From Seed

 Growing trillium from seed requires great patience.
 You will need fresh seed harvested from your plants.
 If you see trillium seeds offered for sale, don’t waste your money.
 Those seeds have been dried and will not germinate.
 You need freshly harvested seed.
 Surface sow the seeds in your garden just as they would be sown in nature and then wait.
 And wait.
 And wait.
 It will take about 2 years for the seeds to germinate.

 Once the seeds have germinated, it will be another 5 to 7 years before they flower.
 This is because they need to grow their rhizome large enough so that they will have the energy to make flowers.

 © 2020 Caren White